Nagoya Broadcasting Network: NTV and NET years

-The broadcaster was founded on September 6, 1961.
 On November 25, 1961, the company was renamed to Nagoya Broadcasting Network.
 Prior to its official broadcast, there were only two commercial broadcasters in the Tokai region: CBC (which is part of JNN) and Tokai TV (which is part of FNN and NNN).
-Nagoya TV then decided to become part of the Nippon TV and NET TV (current TV Asahi), which resulted from Tokai TV to become a full-time FNN affiliate.
+Nagoya TV then decided to become an affiliate of the NNN and NET TV (current TV Asahi) networks, which resulted from Tokai TV to become a full-time FNN affiliate.